captflint/dutrijndael/README.md

 ## Status

 This code does not work.
+I am currently working on key expansion and have it *nearly* working correctly.